2021 ISSF World Cup

 The 2021 ISSF World Cup is the annual edition of the ISSF World Cup in the Olympic shooting events, governed by the International Shooting Sport Federation.

 In 2020, due to the COVID-19 pandemic, the only stage that went ahead as planned was the first stage of the shotgun world cup in Nicosia, Cyprus.

 ISSF has renamed the year end ISSF World Cup Final to ISSF Champions Cup, the tournament will be conducted in Baku, Azerbaijan from 18 to 24 October.

-The Baku leg of the World Cup for Rifle/Pistol/Shotgun was cancelled due to a surge in COVID-19 cases in the host country.
+The two Baku legs of the World Cup for Rifle/Pistol/Shotgun was cancelled due to a surge in COVID-19 cases in the host country.